Apetlon

 Apetlon ([ˈapɛtlon], Mosonbánfalva) is a market town in the district of Neusiedl am See in Burgenland in Austria.
 It is located in a region to the east of Lake Neusiedl (German: Neusiedler See; Hungarian: Fertő tó) which is named the Seewinkel (lake corner).

 Geography

-Apetlon is in the Neusiedler See-Seewinkel National Park on the eastern shore of Lake Neusiedl.
-The town itself is 120 m above sea level.
-Nearby, an area 114 m above sea level is the lowest elevation of Austria.
+Apetlon is in the National Park Neusiedler See-Seewinkel on the eastern shore of Lake Neusiedl.
+The town itself is 120 m above sea level, but part of the municipality is 114 m above sea level, the lowest point in Austria.
 Characteristic of the area are wide open plains and salt marsh flora, with many small salt lakes around.
 The Lange Lacke (Long Lake) is the largest of about forty such lakes nearby.

 History

 The community was first mentioned in records in 1318.
 In 1867, the Austrian Empire was dissolved, and Austria-Hungary was formed, with separate governments in Vienna and Budapest.
 Since 1898, due to the Pro-Magyar politics in Budapest, the Hungarian village name Bánfalu was used.

 After the First World War, Burgenland was named Westungarn (West Hungary) in the 1919 Treaty of St. Germain and the Treaty of Trianon and was awarded to Austria in 1919.
 Since 1921, the town has been part of the newly founded State of Burgenland.
 Apetlon has been a market town since 1991.
 In December 2001, the National Park Neusiedlersee was named a UNESCO World Heritage Site.